-As at 30 June 2010, the Group's exposures in excess of 15% of the obligor limits to individual counterparties and excluding central bank exposures was BD 28,733K.
-The obligor limits referred to herein reflect the bank's eligible capital base as per CBB rules and regulations.
+As at 30 June 2011, the Group's exposures in excess of 15% of the obligor limits to individual counterparties, and excluding Central Bank exposures were BD 34,208 thousand.
+The obligor limits referred to herein reflect the eligible capital base as per CBB rules and regulations.
 (PD 1.3.23 f)